What is the Mesothelioma Latency Period?

 The decades-long latency period of the cancer increases the difficulty of an accurate mesothelioma diagnosis.
 With the passage of time, patients may forget to divulge previous asbestos exposure to their healthcare team, which leads to inaccurate medical histories.
 This is especially common in those who experienced non-occupational asbestos exposure.
 The doctor’s work history prompt may not help this specific group recollect their contact with asbestos.

 Additionally, the latency period allows ample time for the cancer to grow and progress to the later stages before intervention.
-Once metastasis occurs, there are often fewer viable treatment options for patients.
+Once metastasis occurs, there are often fewer viable mesothelioma treatment options for patients.
 The latency prevents administering treatments early, when more aggressive options like surgery are still feasible.
 Using more aggressive treatment options earlier has been directly connected with improved patient survival and longer life expectancy.
-As a result of the latency period, mesothelioma is often diagnosed in the later stages when palliative care may be a patient’s only option.
+As a result of the latency period, mesothelioma is often diagnosed in the later stages.

 Due to the latency period and severity of mesothelioma, it’s vital that those who have experienced asbestos exposure are diligent about medical check-ups, and alert healthcare providers if any mesothelioma symptoms manifest.